infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 Like variables, a variety of information can be queried about constraints.

 !!! note
-    1. Like `supports` the all constraint query methods below also employ the `label::Type{AbstractSupportLabel} = PublicLabel` keyword argument that by default will return the desired information associated with public supports.
+    1. Like `supports`, all the constraint query methods below also employ the `label::Type{AbstractSupportLabel} = PublicLabel` keyword argument that by default will return the desired information associated with public supports.
 The full set (e.g., ones corresponding to internal collocation nodes) is obtained via `label = All`.
-    2. These methods also employ the `ndarray::Bool` keyword argument that will cause the output to be formatted as a n-dimensional array where the dimensions correspond to the infinite parameter dependencies.
-For example, if we have an infinite constraint that depends on `t` and `ξ)` and we invoke a query method with `ndarray = true` then we'll get a matrix whose dimensions correspond to the supports of `t` and `ξ`, respectively.
+    2. These methods also employ the `ndarray::Bool` keyword argument that will cause the output to be formatted as an n-dimensional array where the dimensions correspond to the infinite parameter dependencies.
+For example, if we have an infinite constraint that depends on `t` and `ξ)`, and we invoke a query method with `ndarray = true` then we'll get a matrix whose dimensions correspond to the supports of `t` and `ξ`, respectively.
 Also, if `ndarray = true` then `label` correspond to the intersection of supports labels in contrast to its